jwebster2469/ChatGPT-store/README.md

 > - Libraries such as PyQt5, Tkinter and Plotly are not supported.
 Libraries such as Numpy, PIL and Matplotlib are supported.
 > - Custom GPT codes are protected by copyright law.
 > ```
+> ChatGPT Limits:
+> ```
+> - Using plain English text, users can typically input up to around 2000 words of English text.
+> - ChatGPT will output up to around 2000 words of English text.
+> - Knowledge can contain up to 10 files limited to 20 MB per file.
+> - Using the DALL-E tool, users can input up to 400 characters or 60 words of English text.
+> - The maximum uploaded file size for GPT-4 is 100 MB.
+> - There isn't a specified limit on the number of files you can upload to GPT-4 as long as each individual file does not exceed the 100 MB size limit.
+> ```

 ***